-The "new normal" will definitely require innovative ways of doing production, socialization, consumption, governance, etc. Operationalizing these innovations requires an ecosystem covering science, technology, and innovation (STI).
-Four landmark laws, recently enacted, will help establish this ecosystem: (a) the Philippine Innovation Act which establishes the National Innovation Council (NIC), an inter-agency and multisectoral committee that effectively elevates policy and planning on STI to the highest levels of government; (b) the Innovative Startup Act which provides incentives, monetary, and operational support to innovative and technology startups to foster an innovative entrepreneurial culture; (c) the Philippine Space Act which provides the institutional framework to enable the country to reap the benefits from the development and use of space technologies; and (d) the Balik Scientist Act which further encourages Filipino experts, scientists, inventors, and engineers who are currently abroad to share their knowledge and expertise in the country.
+The new normal will definitely require innovative ways of production, socialization, consumption, governance, etc. Operationalizing these innovations ecosystem covering requires science. technology, and innovation (STI).
+Four landmark laws were recently enacted to help establish the ecosystem.
+These are (a) the Philippine Innovation Act which establishes the National Innovation Council (NIC), an inter-agency and multisectoral committee that effectively elevates policy and planning on STI to the highest levels of government; (b) the Innovative Startup Act which provides incentives and monetary and operational support to innovative and technology startups to foster an innovative entrepreneurial culture; (c) the Philippine Space Act which provides the institutional framework to enable the country to reap the benefits from the development and use of space technologies; and (d) the Balik Scientist Act which further encourages Filipino experts, scientists, inventors, and engineers who are currently abroad to share their knowledge and expertise in the country.

-The entry of a third TELCO, meanwhile, will create a more competitive environment to help ensure affordable and reliable internet services in the country.
-This is expected to accelerate the digital transformation of the country.
-Further reforms in PSA and FIA will open the sector more.
+The entry of a third telecommunications player, meanwhile, will create a more competitive environment to help ensure affordable and reliable internet services in the country.
+This is expected to accelerate digital transformation.
+Further reforms in the PSA and FIA will open the sector more.

-The Tax Reform for Acceleration and Inclusion or TRAIN Law corrected the inequity of the tax system by reducing personal income taxes, while broadening the tax base this allowed expansion of infrastructure and social budget.
+The TRAIN Law corrects the inequity of the tax system by reducing personal income taxes while broadening the tax base.
+The resulting increase in revenues allowed for the expansion of infrastructure and social services budget.
 Various expenditure management reforms have also been introduced to address underspending while ensuring the effective and efficient delivery of public services.
-These reforms were instrumental to improving the country's credit rating to BBB+, the highest rating it has achieved so far.
-In turn, this enabled government to mobilize resources for a massive social assistance package during the COVID19 pandemic.
+These reforms were instrumental in improving the country's credit rating to BBB+, the highest rating it has achieved so far.
+In turn, this has enabled the government to mobilize resources for a massive social assistance package during the COVID-19 pandemic.